datamllab/LongLM/README.md

   - We reorganized this repo and refactored several files.
 Now, all codes run with **transformers==4.38.2 and flash_attn==2.5.6**.
 Legacy codes/examples/README are packed into [legacy_patch_before_4_38](./legacy_patch_before_4_38/).
 We recommend using our docker: [hoytjin/selfextend_docker:v0.1](https://hub.docker.com/r/hoytjin/selfextend_docker/tags) to avoid any environmental issues.
   - We updated the api, now you can simply call `SelfExtend.apply(loaded model, group size, window size)` to enjoy our self-extend!
 Check and run the provided [example](./example.py) for more details!
   - We add a new passkey example with 32k context length and a more challenging 10-digit passkey.
-  - Please join our [Discord](https://discord.gg/hGZSeH8h) for discussion 🔥🔥
+  - Please join our [Discord](https://discord.gg/hGZSeH8h) for discussion! 🔥🔥
 - [02/22/2024]: We added the [Implementation for Google New LLM Gemma](https://github.com/datamllab/LongLM/blob/master/gemma_self_extend_patch.py)!!!
 Welcome to try and test it out!!
 - [01/19/2024]: We've added the [implementation for Llama with transformers 4.36.2](https://github.com/datamllab/LongLM/blob/master/llama_self_extend_patch_4_36.py) and the [implementation for Microsoft's official phi-2 with transformers 4.37](https://github.com/datamllab/LongLM/blob/master/phi_self_extend_patch_4_37.py).
 Another good news: the flash attention version will come in days!💥
 - [01/11/2024]: We've tested the implementation for phi-2.
 [It works](./img/phi2_long_bench.jpg).
 You may find some results on this [Reddit post](https://www.reddit.com/r/LocalLLaMA/comments/194mmki/selfextend_works_for_phi2_now_looks_good/?utm_source=share&utm_medium=web2x&context=3) and details on this [X post](https://x.com/serendip410/status/1745668085711790553?s=20)